YSRCP chief Jaganmohan Reddy to meet Modi tomorrow

 Reddy will take oath as new Chief Minister of the state on May 30 in Vijayawada.

-Earlier Saturday he wa unanimously elected as the leader of the YSRC legislature party.
+Earlier Saturday he was unanimously elected as the leader of the YSRC legislature party.

-In a spectacular performance, Reddy's party had won 151 of 175 Assembly seats and 22 Lok Sabha seats out of 25 in Andhra Pradesh, the elections for which were held on April 11.
+In a spectacular performance, Reddy's party had won 151 of 175 Assembly and 22 of the 25 Lok Sabha seats in Andhra Pradesh, the elections for which were held on April 11.

 (This story has not been edited by Business Standard staff and is auto-generated from a syndicated feed.)